KinnariyaMamaTanha/kinamusic/README.md

 ## Configuration

-There is only one option so far, using `music_folder` as a string to determine your own music storage folder.
+There is only one option so far, using `music_folder` as a string to customize your own music folder.

 ## Commands